• Skip to primary navigation

 Falafel roundels being pan-fried

-12. Place the patties and/or roundels on preheated pan.
-Cook for few minutes until golden brown from bottom and gently flip them.
-Use a chopstick or skewer to flip the roundels in aebleskiver or takoyaki pan.
+12. Place the patties and/or roundels on a preheated pan.
+Cook until golden brown from the bottom for a few minutes, and gently flip them.
+Use a chopstick or skewer to flip the roundels in an aebleskiver or takoyaki pan.

 13. Remove the cooked falafel patties or falafel balls on a cooling rack to avoid getting them soggy with the steam.
 Falafel patties being pan fried